Yarn Winding: Soft Winding and Hard Winding Machines

 Stage – 9: Moving Guide

-• The winding arrangement is very similar to that of the soft winding machine.
-The only difference lies in the fed bobbin which is conical.
+- The winding arrangement closely resembles the soft winding machine.
+The primary difference lies in the fed bobbin, which is conical.

 Differences in Waxing Units of Hard Winding Machines